clij/clij2-fft/docs/buildlibs/build.md

 #### Linux/MacOSX Build Instructions

 2. From a bash terminal run [native/cppbuild.sh](https://github.com/clij/clij2-fft/blob/master/native/cppbuild.sh)
 3. If step 1 fails check [native/clij2fft/cppbuild.sh](https://github.com/clij/clij2-fft/blob/master/native/clij2fft/cppbuild.sh#L26) and verify that OpenCL and clFFT are installed in the correct locations.
+4. The updated library (clij2fft.so) and dependencies should now be in the ```clij2-fft/lib/linux64/``` directory.

+### MacOSX and Mac Silicon Native M1

+Some users have successfully built the code in a Mac environment.
+Currently we recommend searching the [ImageSC Forum](https://forum.image.sc/search?q=apple%20M1%20clij%20deconvolution) for more information.
+Please ask questions on the forum if previous discussions are unclear.

 ## Build Java Wrapper and Plugin